Topological dynamics and the complexity of strong types: Preliminaries

-\begin{proof} By Zorn's Lemma and the compactness of $p(\C)/E$, we can find a minimal closed subset $D$ of $p(\C)/E$.
+\begin{proof} By Zorn's Lemma and compactness of $p(\C)/E$, we can find a minimal nonempty, closed subset $D$ of $p(\C)/E$.
 Then, for any $c/E \in D$, $\cl(c/E)=D$.
-Now, for any $a \in p(\C)/E$ there is an automorphism $f \in \aut(\C)$ mapping $a$ to some $c$ such that $c/E \in D$, and so the desired property holds for $a$, too.
-This clearly implies that the closures of singletons form a partition of $p(\C)/E$, and the final statement follows from the definition of the logic topology and Remark \ref{rem:type-definability_of_relations}. \end{proof}
+Now, for any $a \in p(\C)$ there is an automorphism $f \in \aut(\C)$ mapping $a$ to some $c$ such that $c/E \in D$, and so for any $b/E \in \cl(a/E)$ one has $\cl(b/E)=\cl(a/E)$.
+This clearly implies that the closures of singletons form a partition of $p(\C)/E$, and the final statement follows from the definition of the logic topology and Remark~\ref{rem:type-definability_of_relations}. \end{proof}

-Since it is known that $E_{KP}$ restricted to any complete type over $\emptyset$ is the finest bounded, $\emptyset$-type-definable equivalence relation on the set of realizations of this type, the above proposition gives us the next corollary, whose last part answers a question asked by Domenico Zambella in conversation with the first author.
+Since it is known that $E_{KP}$ restricted to any complete type over $\emptyset$ is the finest bounded, $\emptyset$-type-definable equivalence relation on the set of realizations of this type \cite[Lemma 4.18]{LaPi}, the above proposition gives us the next corollary, whose last part answers a question asked by Domenico Zambella in conversation with the first author.

 \begin{cor} For any $a$, $[a]_{E_{KP}}/E_L=\cl(a/E_L)$, and the logic topology on $[a]_{E_{KP}}/E_L$ is trivial.
 In particular, $[a]_{E_{KP}}$ is the smallest $E_L$-saturated, type-definable subset containing $[a]_{E_L}$. \end{cor}